Skip to content

 Several factors can determine how fast or slow the process is:

-• Part-time vs. full-time schooling: Juggling education with your day job?
+• Part-time vs. full-time schooling: Juggling electrician education requirements with your day job?
 That could add some extra time.

 • State requirements: Some states require more hours of on-the-job training or different certifications.